NillionNetwork/nilrag/README.md

     Similar to the data encoding by data owners, the query is processed into its corresponding embeddings:

 3) **NilDB:** Secure Storage and Query Handling
     NilDB stores the blinded chunks and embeddings provided by data owners.
-When a client submits a query, NilDB computes the differences between the query’s embeddings and each stored embedding in a privacy-preserving manner:
+When a client submits a query, NilDB computes the differences between the query's embeddings and each stored embedding in a privacy-preserving manner:
     ```python
     differences = [embedding - query for embedding in embeddings]
     ```